danh91/danh91/README.md

 I like to build well designed APIs and dev tools to make other developers productive with Docker, Python, TypeScript (and JavaScript), and modern frontend frameworks.

 I am currently building a modern Shipping infrastructure at [Teleship](https://www.teleship.com/) a B2C cross-border parcel delivery service for EU and UK-based eCommerce.
 As part of my work there and in my spare time, I continue to actively maintain Karrio.
-If you would like to have my help with your team and product, feel free to **contact me**. 🤓

 I am hoping to make Karrio a sustainable open source shipping solution and build a team of core maintainers.